PCnferri/WAGISA25/Readme.md

     parcels_layer = "Parcels"  # Name of the parcels layer
     field_to_join = "TaxParcelNumber"  # Field to join on

-    # Check that ATR's Parcels is active on map
+    # Check that Parcels is active on map
     stopProcess = False

     if not arcpy.Exists(parcels_layer):